Regional-Modeling-LATMOS-IGE/CMIP6-Arctic-Aerosol-Analysis/README.md

 Coding a loop over all the needed models and experiments.\
 Making the example more readable.\
 Move the data to a not temporary folder and clean the mess I've made FROM PYTHON.
+Start from a txt file that can be read by python.